josh-feng/pool/README.md

         sdata   := ['|"] .* ['|"]
         pdata   := '<' [id] '[' id ']' .- '[' id ']>'

-    lsrml.lua provide a basic/simple lua script to parse an RML file, it can be translate to C/C++ lib for efficiency.
-In fact, lrp.so is a C-module parser.
+    lrps.lua provide a basic/simple lua script to parse an RML file, it can be coded to C/C++ lib for efficiency.
+In fact, lrp.so will be the C-module parser.
-    With lsrml.lua or lrp.so, the script lrm.lua provide a sample lua object model builder for RML file
+    With lrps.lua or lrp.so, the script lrm.lua provide a sample lua object model builder for RML file